Vicky Vidya Ka Woh Wala Video: Critical response

 Vicky Vidya Ka Woh Wala Video received negative reviews from critics.
 It received mixed reviews from audiences.

 Saibal Chatterjee of NDTV gave it 1 star out of 5 and said, "It is a comedy that groans and croaks under the unbearable lightness of its unabashed silliness."

 Shubhra Gupta of The Indian Express gave 1.5 stars and criticised the screenplay saying that "the comedy film has exactly five lines that make you chuckle."

 Sukanya Verma of rediff.com rated the film 1.5/5 stars and wrote in her review that "Between tons of sexual innuendo and Kapil Sharma brand of slapstick gags characterised in loud caricatures, moronic behaviour, flimsy wigs and cartoonish rhythm, Vicky Vidya Ka Woh Wala Video's jarring notions of exuberance have nothing novel to offer".

 Rating the film with 2/5 stars, Dishya Sharma of News18 criticised the lead actors chemistry and wrote the film "suffers from weak writing, with the plot and screenplay all over the place".
 Aishwarya Vasudevan of OTTPlay gave 2/5 stars and wrote the film "is a throwback to 90s comedy, but it delivers diminishing returns with outdated humour and missed opportunities."

 Vinamra Mathur of Firstpost rated the film 1.5/5 stars and wrote "The film has no reason to exist in the 90s.
 It could be a film about a couple whose video goes viral on social media.
 But then, the makers felt hunting for a CD would make for a far more entertaining crowd pleaser".
 Bhavna Agarwal of India Today gave 1.5/5 stars and wrote "The screenplay is as mediocre as it can get, with the writing ranging between poor and very poor.
-What started seeming like a 90s parody in the first half soon became a yawnfest in the second, with the last 15 minutes adding a tinge of melodrama that no one asked for."
+What started seeming like a 90s parody in the first half soon became a yawn fest in the second, with the last 15 minutes adding a tinge of melodrama that no one asked for."

 Renuka Vyavahare of The Times of India gave 2.5 stars out of 5 and said that "It tries too hard to be funny, nostalgic (90s songs are inserted repeatedly) and moralistic but the climax gets way too bizarre for your liking.
 The film suddenly shifts gear and gets into an activism mode before resorting to horror comedy.
 Two mimics parading as Suniel Shetty serve as the final nail in the coffin."

 Anuj Kumar of The Hindu said in his review that "Promising to be a laugh riot, Raaj Shaandilyaa’s bouquet of comic characters doesn’t bloom to its potential".

 Rishabh Suri of Hindustan Times observes that "A fun first half where every joke lands is ruined by a boring second half that irritates you."